ThatRozebudDude/FPS-Plus-Public/README.md

 ##

-FPS Plus was designed to increase the framerate of Friday Night Funkin' and is still currently (as far as I know) the only engine that allows for an unlocked framerate.
+FPS Plus was originally designed to increase the framerate of Friday Night Funkin' and is still currently (as far as I know) the only engine that allows for an unlocked framerate.
 It also features a plethora of enhancements and quality of life features.
 A bunch of systems are also changed as well that alter the workflow of coding stuff into the engine.

 ## Building